 The Complete Guide to Lakshadweep: India's Last Untouched Paradise

-I'm going to be honest with you.
-Planning a trip to Lakshadweep nearly broke me.
-Not because the islands aren't worth it — they're worth every headache ten times over — but because the logistics of actually getting there make Machu Picchu permits look like buying movie tickets.
+Let's be straight with you: planning a trip to Lakshadweep tests your patience.
+Not because the islands fall short — they reward every ounce of effort ten times over — but because the logistics of actually getting there make Machu Picchu permits look like buying movie tickets.

-But here's the thing.
-Once you're on that tiny ATR plane from Kochi, looking down at atolls that glow like someone spilled neon paint into the Arabian Sea, you forget all of it.
-Every single frustration evaporates.
+Here's what changes everything, though.
+The moment your tiny ATR plane lifts off from and you look down at atolls glowing like someone spilled neon paint into the Arabian Sea, the hassle simply dissolves.
+Every frustration evaporates.

 Overview

 Lakshadweep is a chain of 36 coral atolls scattered 200-400km off Kerala's coast.
 Only 10 are inhabited.
-Total population: 70,000 people.
-That's fewer people than most Delhi neighborhoods.
-The tourism infrastructure is deliberately limited — the government wants it that way, and honestly, thank God for that.
+Total population: 70,000 people — fewer than most Delhi neighborhoods.
+The tourism infrastructure stays deliberately limited.
+The government wants it that way, and that restraint is exactly what keeps these islands extraordinary.

 Best Time to Visit

 October to May.
 Full stop.
 The monsoon months (June through September) bring rough seas that cancel ferries and reduce flights.
-December to February is peak season — you'll need to book 3-6 months ahead for flights because the planes only carry 40-50 passengers.
+December to February is peak season, so book 3-6 months ahead for flights — the planes only carry 40-50 passengers.

 Getting There